|Library Basics Print Page|

 CHAT: Look for the online chat window on the library's webpage when a librarian is on duty.

 Canaday is the Main Library with resources focusing on the Humanities and Social Sciences.
-It also houses the Help Desk, the College Archives, the Writing Center, the Language Learning Center, Quita's Corner recreational reading section, the Lusty Cup Cafe and 24-hour computing labs.
+It houses the Help Desk, the College Archives, the Writing Center, the Language Learning Center, Quita's Corner recreational reading section, the Lusty Cup Cafe and 24-hour computing labs.

 Located on the west side of Thomas Hall, Carpenter is the Art, Archeology, Cities and Classics library.
 Carpenter houses reading rooms, a computer lab and a media center with a high resolution overhead scanner.